quincy-u/AutoG/frontend/autog/src/model/README.md

-## Here's my idea how we should represent each  "course" object
+## Here's my idea how we should represent each  "course" object, some of the attributes are outdated, go to the class definition to find more.
 - A `Course`, is considered to be something like "CSC108"
   - Attributes:
     - String: courseCode